tskim9926/tskim9926.github.io/about.md

 ---
 ---
-layout: page
-title: About

 ---

-# 안녕하세요! 👋
+# Hello! 👋

-Application Engineer, Taeseung Kim 입니다. 기술 공유를 위해 이 공간을 운영하고 있습니다.
+I'm Taeseung Kim, a Software Engineer.
+This space is for sharing my knowledge and experiences.

 ---